lapy.shapedna¶

 Normalization method:

-‘surface’: Normalize by surface area (for 2D surfaces)
+‘surface’: Normalize to unit surface area

 ‘geometry’: Automatically choose surface for TriaMesh, volume for TetMesh